 You must also remember that when planning an outdoor bootcamp, it is always subject to poor weather.
 If there is rain and you need to cancel a session, why not send each person (or even post on social media) a workout at home?
 Even if you don’t charge for it, it’s a great method of client retention, as well as extending your reach online!

 One of the reasons that people choose to participate in bootcamps is the variety that the programme offers, so make sure you vary the training each week to keep your clients guessing!

 You can begin planning your sessions by thinking of training ideas for each week.
 These may vary from partner workouts, hill sprints, high rep challenges, resistance training and adventure runs.

 These can form the main workout theme of each week – once you’ve got the main theme sorted, you can get into the details of the sessions.

 You’ll want to make sure your clients are having a full body workout each time so plan exercises that will involve both upper body, lower body and compound movements.
 Don’t forget to include at least one cardio exercise to increase their stamina and endurance too.

 Name your workouts

-Ready to add a bootcamp workout to your PT services?
+Ready to add a outdoor fitness qualification to your Personal Trainer services?